Skip to main content

 Year 1 core modules

-Get an introduction to critical and creative skills and techniques to support you in developing your own reading and writing.
-Learn how to apply close reading techniques to a range of texts and voices, across different forms, genres and global perspectives.
-You deepen your understanding of writing and reading by analysing a range of critical approaches to novels, poetry and drama.
+Develop your critical and creative skills.
+Apply close reading techniques to a range of texts and voices, and deepen your understanding of writing and reading.
+Explore critical approaches to texts including novels, poetry and drama.

 Romantics to Victorians: Literature, Culture, and Society